infiniteNIL/rodschmidt.com/content/posts/composable-architecture-experience.md

 company had on the App Store.
 It wasn’t long before I ran into my first issue with TCA.

 ## It’s Complicated
 TCA has a steep learning curve.
-You need to learn about reducers, stores, view stores, environments, and scoping of state and actions.
+You need to learn about reducers, stores, and scoping of state and actions.
+In the beginning, you had to know about view stores and environments as well (These are no longer needed, see below).
 You can’t just use SwiftUI like you learned from Apple.
 Every view needs a store, and if you care about performance, a view store.
 You need to learn how to use TCA’s top notch testing abilities, and use a test store.
 You can’t just use XCTest by itself.

 In March of 2021, TCA was at version [0.16.0](https://github.com/pointfreeco/swift-composable-architecture/releases/tag/0.16.0).
 Things have improved a lot since then with the latest release ([1.9.x](https://github.com/pointfreeco/swift-composable-architecture/releases/tag/1.9.0)),